GBDDAO/.github/README.md

 Join us in shaping the future of NEAR blockchain development!
 Feel free to explore our repositories, contribute, and get involved in our thriving developer community.

----

-This README provides a brief overview of your DAO's mission and activities while including links to your social media channels for easy community engagement.
-You can customize it further as needed.